About Us

 Torre Tagle Palace

-This two-story building stands out for its carved wooden balconies, its baroque style oratory adorned with mirrors and colonial paintings, as well as for its carefully carved stone façade.
-It was erected by orders of the Marquis of Torre Tagle, who served as Treasurer of the Spanish Royal Navy.
+This two-story building stands out for its carved wooden balconies, its Baroque-style oratory decorated with mirrors and colonial paintings, as well as its carefully carved stone doorway.
+It was built by order of the Marquis of Torre Tagle, who served as treasurer of the Royal Spanish Navy.
 The materials used in its construction were brought from Spain and Central America.
-The final result was a mansion that became a symbol of Lima for its style, elegance and wealth.
+The final result was a mansion that became a symbol of Lima for its style, elegance, and richness.
 After several years of deterioration, it was restored between 1954 and 1956 by the Spanish architect Andrés Boyer.

-It is located at Jiron Ucayali No. 363, in the historic center of Lima, two blocks southeast of the Plaza Mayor.
+It is located at Jirón Ucayali No. 363, in the Historic Center of Lima, two blocks southeast of the Main Square.

 Interior:

-The hallway leads to a first courtyard, with a spacious, wide, luminous entrance surrounded by elegant balustrades, arcades and Moorish style columns, conceived as the vital center of the whole architectural ensemble that gravitates towards it.
-The style is mainly Andalusian Baroque with obvious Mudejar influence on the two floors surrounding the central courtyard.
-The upper floor is reached by a spacious and opulent staircase whose entrance is notable for a stone doorway with tri-lobed arches that, like those of the upper floor, exhibit Andalusian Mudejar influence.
+The entrance hall leads to the first courtyard, a spacious, bright area surrounded by elegant balustrades, arcades, and Moorish-style columns.
+This courtyard was conceived as the vital center of the entire architectural complex.
+The style is mainly Andalusian Baroque, with a clear Mudéjar influence on the two floors surrounding the central courtyard.
+The upper floor is reached by a spacious and imposing staircase, whose entrance features a remarkable stone doorway with trilobed arches, which, like those on the upper floor, show Andalusian Mudéjar influence.